-This exhibition featured illustrations of Australian animals and marine life, as well as striking portraits of Aboriginal people, rare documents and hand-drawn maps from Nicolas Baudin’s expedition to Australia.
+The Art of Science: Baudin’s Voyagers 1800–1804 featured illustrations of Australian animals and marine life, as well as striking portraits of Aboriginal people, rare documents and hand-drawn maps from Nicolas Baudin’s expedition to Australia.

 Baudin's expedition embodied the Enlightenment’s hunger for knowledge.
 National Museum curator Cheryl Crilly wrote for The Museum magazine about the remarkable works created by Baudin’s artists, Charles-Alexandre Lesueur and Nicolas-Martin Petit, and what they reveal about the sense of wonder that this strange ‘new’ world inspired.

 Art, science and discovery

 In 1800 Nicolas Baudin led two ships carrying 22 scientists and more than 230 officers and crew on a three-and-a-half-year voyage to the ‘Southern Lands’.
 Embodying the Enlightenment’s hunger for knowledge, the expedition studied the natural environment, recorded encounters with Indigenous peoples and published the first complete chart of Australia.